mi3nts/bikeSensor/Overview.md

-# Bike Bottle Design Overveiw
+# Bike Bottle Design Overview
 ## Introduction
 Portable devices which can detect airbourne particulates are finding its way into current consumer markets.
 Unlike there bulky, stationary counterparts the small scale nature of such sensors feeds into a more user friendly, hazzle free platform.
 The current document proposes such a portable device designed to be fit within a bike bottle housing.
 Particulate matter is linked with a number of negative health outcomes.
 Such links are to be addressed with the use of the propesed device.